Engin1980/fs2020-com-to-vpilot-volume/readme.md

 Why - if you define custom L-vars in the previous step and those variables are not defined/used by any addon, you have to set their initial values.

-To set the variable values when started, use `InitComTransmit` and `InitComVolume` keys in config:
+To set the variable values when started, use `InitComTransmit`, `InitComVolume` and `InitComFrequency` keys in config:

 ```
 {
   "AppSimCon": {
     ...
     "InitComTransmit": [ 1, 0, -1 ],
-    "InitComVolume": [ 0.9, -1, -1 ]
+    "InitComVolume": [ 0.9, -1, -1 ],
+    "InitComFrequency: [122.8, -1, -1],
     ...
 ...
 ```